The Amazing Race 39

 The Amazing Race 39 is the thirty-ninth season of the American reality competition show The Amazing Race.
 Hosted by Phil Keoghan, it features thirteen teams of two, each with a pre-existing relationship, competing in a race around the world to win US$1,000,000.
-Filming took place between September 22 and October 17, 2025.
-This season visited five continents and nine countries during twelve legs.
-Starting in Vancouver, racers traveled through Canada, Spain, Morocco, Albania, Sri Lanka, Laos, Australia, and New Zealand before returning to the United States and finishing in Honolulu.
+Filming took place from September 22 to October 17, 2025.
+This season visited five continents and nine countries, traveling approximately 25,000 mi during twelve legs.
+Starting in Vancouver, racers traveled through Canada, Spain, Morocco, Albania, Sri Lanka, Laos, Australia, and New Zealand, before returning to the United States and finishing in Honolulu.
+New elements introduced this season include every team receiving an Express Pass at the start of the race.
+The season is set to premiere on CBS on September 30, 2026.

 Production

 Development and filming

-After flying into Vancouver, teams assembled at Jack Poole Plaza by the 2010 Winter Olympics cauldron to begin The Amazing Race 39.
+After flying on seaplanes into Vancouver, teams assembled at Jack Poole Plaza by the 2010 Winter Olympics cauldron to begin The Amazing Race 39.

-Filming for this season began on September 22, 2025, in Vancouver, Canada.
-Keoghan and production crews were sighted filming in Melbourne, Australia on October 13, 2025.
+The teams went into sequester in Los Angeles on September 17, 2025.
+Filming for this season began on September 22 in Vancouver, Canada.
+In a new twist during this leg, each team was given an Express Pass that they could use through the sixth leg of the race.
+A leg was filmed in Vang Vieng, Laos, on October 11.
+Keoghan and production crews were sighted filming in Melbourne, Australia, on October 13.
 Teams then arrived in Melbourne on the following day.
-Teams left Melbourne on October 15, 2025, with the following leg taking place in Christchurch, New Zealand, on October 16.
-This marks the show's first visit to Oceania since season 22.
-The final leg was filmed on October 17, 2025, in Honolulu.
+Teams left Melbourne on October 15 with the following leg taking place in Christchurch, New Zealand, on October 16.
+This marks the show's first visit to Oceania since season 22 as well as the first visit to Africa since season 31.
+The final leg was filmed on October 17 in Honolulu.
 This season also marks the first time that the show filmed in Albania and the first time that the show did not film within the contiguous United States.

+When asked about this season in an interview with Parade following the season 38 finale, Keoghan stated "They say 'luck is the residue of design', and Season 39 is a perfect example of that.
+Captivating cast, some new twists which gave us the desired results of changing things up, great weather in destinations where it really made a difference, some unpredictable challenge moments and a special episode I took particular interest in ended with a special personal moment in my life."